eslint/rfcs/designs/2019-move-to-async-api/README.md

 ##### Move the `usedDeprecatedRules` property

 The returned object of `CLIEngine#executeOnFiles()` has the `usedDeprecatedRules` property that includes the deprecated rule IDs which the linting used.
 But the location doesn't fit the use with `for-await-of` statement.
-Therefore, this RFC mvoes the `usedDeprecatedRules` property to each lint result.
+Therefore, this RFC moves the `usedDeprecatedRules` property to each lint result.

 ```js
 const { ESLint } = require("eslint")